john-abou/smart-savings/README.md

 ## Usage

 Once the application is running, users can create an account, log in, and browse household items from Amazon, Loblaws, and Walmart.
 They can also add items to their cart.

+* Admin users can add, edit, and delete items from the database.
+They can also view a list of all users and edit the account type.
+* Users are able to purchase items from the cart.

 ## Deployment